SkyPressATX/war-framework/angular/README.md

-# WAR NG Template
+# NG WAR Theme

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.
+This is the pre-build structure of an Angular project.
+The following adjustments compliment our workflow for creating a WordPress theme based on Angular.

 ## First Steps